JSON RAO Result File

 (See Modelling the maximum minimum relative margin objective function)

-// get the relative margin of a given flow cnec, in a given unit, at a given state
+// get the relative margin of a given flow cnec, in a given unit, after optimisation of a given instant

 Example: